 Air Intake System

-The engine receives clean air from an air filter and ducts that direct air into the intake manifold.
+The engine receives clean air from an air filter and ducts that direct it into the intake manifold.
 The throttle body controls engine airflow and performance.

 Fuel injectors

 Fuel is essential for the combustion process.
 There are three types of fuel injection systems: direct fuel injection, port fuel injection, and throttle body fuel injection.
-Fuel injectors deliver fuel into the cylinders.
+Fuel injectors deliver fuel to the cylinders.

 Camshaft lobes do not contact rocker arms in overhead valve engines.
 Instead, pushrods or lifters are employed within the valve system to facilitate this interaction.